sharankan-c/gap-up-short-backtester/README.md

 | **take_profit_gap** | 1 | 0.5% |

 ### 5. Key Analytical Takeaways & Future Optimization
-The empirical data confirms that a genuine structural edge exists[cite: 1, 2].
-A Profit Factor of 1.08 and a positive total return of +3.12R demonstrate an underlying short bias[cite: 1, 2].
+The empirical data confirms that a genuine structural edge exists.
+A Profit Factor of 1.08 and a positive total return of +3.12R demonstrate an underlying short bias.
 However, the strategy in its current form is highly inefficient for live execution and requires refinement across three critical vectors:

-* **Sample Size & Regime Limitations:** A sample of 186 trades over 6 months is statistically thin and vulnerable to regime bias[cite: 1, 2].
+* **Sample Size & Regime Limitations:** A sample of 186 trades over 6 months is statistically thin and vulnerable to regime bias.
-* **Time-Dominant Behavior & Filtering:** Since 89.8% of positions were liquidated via the time-based exit rule, the setup frequently traps capital in non-trending, choppy environments[cite: 1, 2].
-Introducing structural filters—such as Relative Volume (RVOL) thresholds or separating fundamental catalysts (e.g., earnings surprises) from emotional ones (e.g., low-float retail FOMO)—is necessary to eliminate low-expectancy trades[cite: 1, 2].
+* **Time-Dominant Behavior & Filtering:** Since 89.8% of positions were liquidated via the time-based exit rule, the setup frequently traps capital in non-trending, choppy environments.
+Introducing structural filters—such as Relative Volume (RVOL) thresholds or separating fundamental catalysts (e.g., earnings surprises) from emotional ones (e.g., low-float retail FOMO)—is necessary to eliminate low-expectancy trades.
-* **Risk Efficiency & Tighter Management:** The maximum drawdown (-$9,817.07) relative to total profit ($3,117.61) highlights substantial equity curve variance[cite: 1, 2].
-Combined with a tight average expectancy of 0.02R, the initial risk boundaries are too wide[cite: 1, 2].
-Tightening stop losses to structural intraday levels—such as the opening 5-minute High of Day (HOD)—and implementing conditional time-stops to exit early if a fade stalls will protect capital and scale the R:R ratio[cite: 1, 2].
+* **Risk Efficiency & Tighter Management:** The maximum drawdown (-$9,817.07) relative to total profit ($3,117.61) highlights substantial equity curve variance.
+Combined with a tight average expectancy of 0.02R, the initial risk boundaries are too wide.
+Tightening stop losses to structural intraday levels—such as the opening 5-minute High of Day (HOD)—and implementing conditional time-stops to exit early if a fade stalls will protect capital and scale the R:R ratio.

 ***

 *Disclaimer: This document was written by AI acting strictly as a transcription and formatting tool.
-All core concepts, data, quantitative analysis, parameters, and structural conclusions were provided entirely by the human author[cite: 1, 2].*
+All core concepts, data, quantitative analysis, parameters, and structural conclusions were provided entirely by the human author.